-- Be placed in locations where officers can continuously observe them, in person or on a video-monitor, and not in any area that has detained or public access. - Be used to store the weapons of all on-duty officers, except those whose assignments require them to carry weapons. - Not be used for long-term storage.
+- be placed in locations where officers can continuously observe them, in person or on a video-monitor, and not in any area that has detainee or public access; - 2. be used to store the weapons of all on-duty officers, except those whose assignments require them to carry weapons; and - 3. not be used for long-term storage.
 (A staff member may arrange with the facility firearms control officer for long-term storage of a weapon in the armory.)